 Original Title: La Commission se félicite de la nomination officielle du nouveau Contrôleur Européen de la Protection des Données

 The appointment of Wojciech Wiewiórowski as the new European Data Protection Supervisor (EDPS) was confirmed on 5 December 2019.
 The Pole, who served as Assistant Supervisor under the late Giovanni Buttarelli during the 2014-2019 mandate, takes up his new position today.

 The Roundtable will seek to clarify which AI-related issues and developments are relevant for the EU’s democracy support and cooperation.
 It will identify priorities for EU action and adequate policy tools to address these issues worldwide.
 The external focus will be inspired by experiences with regulating and overseeing AI within the EU itself.

 Mr Wojciech Wiewiórowski was appointed today by the Council as the European Data Protection Supervisor (EDPS) for a mandate of 5 years.

-A summary of the Committee’s consideration of amendments is now available.
+A summary of the report back from the ongoing interinstitutional negotiations is now available.

-A summary of the debate on the general approach is available.
+A summary of the debate is now available.